JoannaCodes/DormFinder-Old/README.md

 In Partial Fulfilment of the Requirements for the Degree in Bachelor of Science in Computer Engineering

-By

-Tricia C. Gilo
-Joanna Marie B. Lara
+By Tricia C. Gilo and Joanna Marie B. Lara